reppard/puppet-docker_systemd/README.md

 If any Docker images are pulled as a result of running a Docker container, those images will be stored using Docker's storage driver.

 This module **does not** install and Docker for you.
-There are plenty of ways to do that already.
+Plenty of ways to install Docker already exist, so this module does not add yet another way to do it.

 This module **does not** build Docker images.
-If you need to build images, the `puppetlabs/docker_platform` module does that just fine (mostly).
+If you need to build images, the `puppetlabs/docker_platform` module does that just fine.

 ### Setup Requirements